wallpants/github-preview.nvim/README.md

 - [ ] git hook to compile tailwind (23 oct)
 - [ ] write docs (23 oct)
 - [ ] write checkhealth (23 oct)
+- [ ] add .eslintconfig to app/src/web.
+There are some devDependncies installed for eslint-react that I believe are currently not being used